 Explore everything the Trinity has to offer.

-Let's start with the facts: the Trinity River stretches 710 miles, starting in the northern tip of Texas before making its way down to the Gulf Coast.
+Let's start with the facts: the Trinity River stretches 710 miles (making it the longest river contained within a single state!), starting in the northern tip of Texas before making its way down to the Gulf Coast.
 It's made up of four branches, with two of those branches making their way into the Dallas area.
 If you haven't explored all the fun things to do, you're in for a sweet surprise.
 From hiking and biking trails and plenty of outdoor adventures, there's so much to see and do along this amazing natural resource in the Trinity River Corridor.

 1. Go for a hike through the trails at the Trinity River Audubon Center.
 Open every day of the week, the Audubon Center lets you explore five miles of trails and 120 acres on your adventure.
 Pack a lunch to enjoy on the picnic grounds within sight of the Trinity River.

 2. Take your picture on the Margaret Hunt Hill Bridge from the Felix H. Lozada, Sr. Gateway, or walk to the Ronald Kirk Bridge to get a shot of the iconic arch and Dallas skyline.

 3. Get your workout on at the Ronald Kirk Bridge.
 Come ready to sweat and enjoy free parking, yoga, Camp Gladiator Boot Camp, Zumba and salsa classes that are offered free daily.